Rookwood Cemetery

-Rookwood Cemetery (officially named Rookwood Necropolis) is a heritage-listed cemetery in Rookwood, Sydney, New South Wales, Australia.
+Rookwood Cemetery (officially named Rookwood Necropolis) is a heritage-listed cemetery in Rookwood, Sydney, Australia.
 It is the largest necropolis in the Southern Hemisphere and is the world's largest remaining operating cemetery from the Victorian era.
 It is close to Lidcombe railway station about 17 km west of the Sydney central business district.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 Description

 Rookwood Cemetery is divided into denominational and operational areas with individual offices, staff, and equipment to run different parts of the entire area.
 The cemetery is now managed by three trusts.
 Rookwood Necropolis Land Manager are the custodians of Rookwood on behalf of the NSW Government.
 The two denominational trusts are responsible for the care and maintenance of a number of burial sections catering to various ethnic and cultural groups within the community.
 Those trusts are: Rookwood General Cemeteries Reserve Land Manager (Rookwood General Cemetery) and the Catholic Cemeteries and Crematoria.
 The NSW Cremation Company, which founded and operates The Rookwood Memorial Gardens Crematorium, is the oldest operating crematorium in Australia.
 The NSW Cremation Company is the only private company operating a 'cemetery' section within the Necropolis grounds.
 Today the company is part of the InvoCare company.

 Rookwood also contains a number of memorial shrines including those dedicated to victims of The Holocaust and to members of the merchant marines killed in wartime.
 The Sydney War Cemetery is located in the eastern section of the Necropolis.
 The Circle of Love is a shrine dedicated to stillborn children or those who died in young infancy.

 There are 915,000 people (figures as at 31 December 2014) that have been buried and cremated at Rookwood, which covers an area of 314 ha.
 The "Friends of Rookwood Inc" is a voluntary organisation dedicated to preserving the site.
 As the largest Victorian era cemetery still in operation in the world, Rookwood is of significant national and historical importance.

 Some older sections of Rookwood are overgrown with a riot of plants, early horticultural plants, some now large trees or groves, as well as an interesting array of remnant indigenous flora.
 This results in quite an eclectic mix of flora to be found within the necropolis, including endangered native species such as Downy wattle and small leaved Dillwynia (Dillwynia parvifolia).

 The Serpentine Canal within the Rookwood General Cemeteries Reserve Land Manager was restored in recent years, repairing and replacing ornamentation, landscaping and vegetation over 31 ha of the cemetery.